top of page

 I post the Paris fleamarket locations the day before in my Instagram stories

-This is incase anything is cancelled at the last moment and to avoid confusion as there's nothing so bad as arriving at a venue to find the fleamarket was yesterday.
+This is in case anything is cancelled at the last moment and to avoid confusion as there's nothing so bad as arriving at a venue to find the fleamarket was yesterday.

 The 'Pop Up' markets are sometimes a bit of a lottery, but even at the most unpromising venue I have sometimes found real treasure, and you only need one 'unicorn' find to make your weekend!
-The published number of stalls can be a little ambitious , as the numbers are provided by the organiser trying to attract more people to their market.
+The published number of stalls can be a little ambitious , as the numbers are provided by the organiserwho wants to attract more people to their market.
 But you only need a couple of vendors with your style to buy well.

 Some are 'Vide Greniers' where local residents clear out their attics, closets and garages and sell their own things.
 These can be great for clothes and the occasional treasure turns up, but there will be a lot of toys, modern things etc to sort through to find the Unicorn.
 Prices can be cheaper, but not always, some people will overestimate the worth of their own belongings or heirlooms, and a lower offer can occasionally offend.